 Stenner, P. and Moreno, Eduardo (2013).
 Liminality and affectivity: the case of deceased organ donation.
 Subjectivity, 6(3) 229–253. doi:10.1057/sub.2013.9.

 I agree with Stenner that affect and emotion may be used synonymously.
-But according to Massumi, affect, also known as intensity, is “always prior to and/or outside of conscious awareness” (Massumi, 2002), whereas emotions, in systems-theoretical terms, are consciously observable.
-Affect can be detected through a skin conductance response prior to the conscious registration of emotion.
+But according to Massumi, affect, also known as intensity, is “always prior to and/or outside of conscious awareness” (Massumi, 2002).
+Massumi observes that affect can be detected through a skin conductance response prior to the conscious registration of emotion.

-If we can to make a distinction, we can call emotion affect translated into meaningful experience; it might also be an experience that can be placed on the plot line of a narrative or understood from the perspective of linear causality.
-Emotions are produced through self-observation, but affect is (or may be) an autonomic nervous system response to something in the environment, and it occurs prior to or outside psychic-system self-observation.
-Affect occurs too quickly to be placed on a narrative plot line; it happens outside of causal relations.
-It doesn’t happen in the temporal dimension, which means it’s an event, not a structure.
+If we wish to make a distinction, we might call emotion affect translated into meaningful experience; it might also be an experience that can be placed on the plot line of a narrative or understood from the perspective of linear causality.
+Emotions are form of self-observation (the psychic system observes/registers stimuli from the body), but affect may be considered an unnoticed autonomic nervous system response to something, and it occurs prior to or outside psychic-system self-observation.
+Affect occurs too quickly to be placed on a narrative plot line; it happens outside of temporal cause-effect relations.
+It isn’t observed in the temporal dimension, which means it’s an event, not a structure.

 In systems theoretical-terms, human experience is embedded within (or observed across) organic, psychic, and social systems.
-Events observed by psychic and social systems can be temporalized, distinguished as before/after.
-Thus if affect is “always prior to and/or outside of conscious awareness” (Massumi, 2002), this means that affect is not observed by the psychic system.
-That is to say, affect is not produced by the psychic system’s self-observation; it is not filtered by the psychic system’s distinctions (e.g., before/after), which include the difference between past and present.
-Affect can only be observed “from the outside” as translated into emotion.
+Events observed by psychic and social systems can be temporalized, or distinguished as before/after.
+Thus if affect is “always prior to and/or outside of conscious awareness” (Massumi, 2002), this means that affect is not observed by the psychic system; it is not filtered by the psychic system’s distinctions (e.g., before/after).
+Affect, in this view, can only be observed “from the outside” as translated into emotion or as a topic of communication.

 Following Massumi, we could say that emotions, but not affects, are observed by a psychic system, and often social systems as well.
 An organic, physiological body is perturbed by something in its environment, such as the sight of an overcast sky and the perception of cold air, and then consciousness might experience (observe) the emotion of sadness.
-Or an expectation might be disappointed, resulting in sadness.
+Or an expectation might be disappointed, resulting in sadness (or possibly relief).
 In either case, the emotion is a selection, a reduction of affective complexity.
-In other words, the emotion is constructed by an observing system.
-Affect is too complex to be observed by psychic or social systems.
-The complexity must be reduced through selection.
-Emotions, then, are contingent rather than necessary–they could also be otherwise.
+In other words, affect is too complex to be observed by psychic or social systems.
+The complexity must be reduced through selection/distinction.
+The selection always leave a surplus.
+Emotions, then, are contingent rather than necessary–they could always also be otherwise.

 For present purposes, intensity will be equated with affect. . . .
 Affect is most often used loosely as a synonym for emotion.
 But . . . emotion and affect–if affect is intensity–follow different logics and pertain to different orders.
 An emotion is a subjective content, the sociolinguistic fixing of the quality of an experience which is from that point onward defined as personal.
 Emotion is qualified intensity, the conventional, consensual point of insertion of intensity into semantically and semiotically formed progressions, into narrativizable action-reaction circuits, into function and meaning.
 It is intensity owned and recognized.
 It is crucial to theorize the difference between affect and emotion.
 If some have the impression that affect has waned, it is because affect is unqualified.
 As such, it is not ownable or recognizable and is thus resistant to critique.
 (Massumi (2002).
 Parables of the Virtual, 27-28)